pyQode/pyqode.core/doc/source/getting_started.rst

               print(app)
               app.exec_()

-**Most of the code samples of this documentation are bindings independent and use the pyqode.qt package.**
+**Most of the code samples of this documentation are bindings independent and use the PyQt4 package.**

 The editor widget: QCodeEdit